 RILINK Interlibrary Loan Policy

 Please note: This consortium-level policy is meant to serve as a minimum guideline for RILINK member libraries.
-If a RILINK member library does not have its own Interlibrary Loan Policy, this policy will automatically apply.
-To inquire about a specific member library’s individual policy, please contact the library directly through the RILINK Member Directory.
+If a RILINK member library does not have its own Interlibrary Loan Policy, this policy may be used.

-In support of this mission, RILINK encourages all of its members to join the LORI Network and actively participate in interlibrary loan and resource sharing.
+In support of this mission, RILINK encourages all of its eligible member libraries* to join the LORI Network and actively participate in interlibrary loan and resource sharing.

 RILINK member libraries that become LORI member libraries and participate in resource sharing and interlibrary loan must meet the requirements of the LORI Standards and are expected to adhere to the following interlibrary loan policy: